wp-plugins/wp-members/readme.txt

 7. Posts > Edit Post - The plugin adds a meta box to the post/page editor allowing you to set an individual post to be blocked or unblocked (the opposite of whatver your default setting is).

+8. Responsive Forms - The plugin has a number of available stylesheets that have mobile ready responsive form elements.

 == Changelog ==